Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On November 30, 2000, the New York Yankees signed free agent pitcher Mike Mussina to a six-year contract worth $88.5 million.
 The deal brought one of the American League's best starters from the Baltimore Orioles to the Bronx, adding a front-line arm to a rotation that had already won four of the previous five World Series titles.

 The Yankees were defending champions but aging.
-They had been swept by the Diamondbacks in the 2001 World Series the following year, though Mussina nearly stole Game 7 in Arizona before the bullpen collapsed in the ninth inning.
+They lost to the Diamondbacks in the 2001 World Series in seven games, with Mussina pitching well through the postseason before the bullpen collapsed in the ninth inning of Game 7 in Arizona.
 Over his eight seasons in New York, Mussina went 123-72, making three more All-Star teams and pitching consistently well without ever winning the Cy Young Award.

 Mussina saved his best moment for last.
 In 2008, at age 39, he went 20-9, becoming the oldest first-time 20-game winner in major league history.
 He retired after that season, and the Hall of Fame inducted him in 2019.
 His signing on this November day gave the Yankees one of the most durable and underappreciated starters of his generation.